Pixlerfrost/Pixlerfrost/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...Programming
+- 🔭 I’m currently working on ...Angular
-- 🌱 I’m currently learning ...React.js
+- 🌱 I’m currently learning ...Angular
 - 👯 I’m looking to collaborate on ...React.js
 - 🤔 I’m looking for help with ...Angulr
 - 💬 Ask me about ...Anything!